mastaehe/bonsaiai.github.io/source/includes/tutorial1/_training.html.md

 View your BRAIN's training status as it trains on the simulator by going to the BRAIN's Dashboard page on [beta.bons.ai][3].
 Training move-a-point takes about a minute to get sufficient training to find the goal quickly.

-There is no automatic ending to training, you can train this brain for hours, but there will be diminishing returns after a few minutes because of how simplistic of a problem this is to solve.
+There is no automatic ending to training, you can train this brain for hours, but there will be diminishing returns after a few minutes because of how simple of a problem this is to solve.
 You should wait until the reward approaches and stabilizes around 18 (with the max being 20 if the AI is perfect every episode).
 This should only take about a minute.

 ## Stop Training